-Trekking, hiking and camping in Banff and Jasper, CanadaA guided trekking tour and camping trip in Banff, Lake Louise, Yoho and Jasper National Parks of the Canadian Rocky Mountains with seven guided day hikes on the best and most rewarding trails of the Rockies.
+Trekking, hiking and camping tour in Jasper and Banff National Parks, CanadaA guided trekking tour and camping vacation in Jasper, Banff, Lake Louise and Yoho National Parks of the Canadian Rocky Mountains with seven guided day hikes on the best and most rewarding trails of the Rockies.

 Tour P7, The Best of Banff and Jasper, 7 day camping tripYou experience the most outstanding places in this fabulous landscape not just from the window of a car, but hiking and camping as much as possible away from the roads.
 Don't worry about planning the details of your Canada trip.
 Your guide has everything arranged for your trekking tour, knows the best trails, activities and the best special places for every season.

 What's Included:Transportation from and to Calgary or Banff, spacious tents (2 pers./ tent), welcome gift, all meals from lunch day 1 to lunch day 7, cooking- and eating utensils, camping gear (except sleeping bag), hard-foam mattress, admission to the National Parks, camping fees, five departures with bilingual guide (English and French), services of a licensed guide who accompanies the group on the day hikes.

 Not included:Personal equipment, day pack, sleeping bag and Thermarest mattress.